 Usually with comics the special anniversary issues would mark the beginning of the next year of publication, on sale over the date of the first issue.
 OiNK decided to mark the end of the first year instead with their celebratory issue actually due to come off the shelves two days before the date of #1‘s release the previous year.
-Instead, #26 celebrated the launch of the comic’s preview issue which was bundled inside other IPC comics on 26th April one year previous.
+Instead, #26 celebrated the launch of the preview issue, bundled inside other IPC comics on 26th April 986.
 That free issue gets several mentions inside.

-Tony Husband‘s Uncle Pigg and that shiny golden logo welcome us to the celebrations and inside it’s party time!
+Patrick Gallagher‘s Uncle Pigg and that shiny golden logo welcome us to the celebrations and inside it’s party time.
 If memory serves the second anniversary would be marked by nothing more than a passing mention on the letters page and unfortunately there wouldn’t be a third, so I intended to enjoy this one.
 Thankfully it wasn’t to let me down, starting off with this brilliant Pete and his Pimple from Lew Stringer in which he’s been invited to sign copies at a newsagent for the anniversary.

 At this point in the review I must issue a Reader Advisory before you scroll on down to the next strip.
 Those with a nervous disposition or a tricky tummy right now may want to skip past this next section.
 Don’t blame me, blame David Leach.
 What’s a party without a cake, and what could be better than a surprise cake?
 Well it all depends on who baked it I guess.